-Abstract
+APPEARANCE OF DUST IN FRAGMENTATIONS BÉNÉDICTE HAAS Abstract.
 For fragmentations in which particles split even faster when their mass is smaller, it is possible to observe a decrease of the total mass of the system, due to the reduction into dust.
 We investigate here this appearance of dust for a large class of deterministic and random fragmentations.
 Key words.
 Fragmentation, loss of mass to dust, tagged particle, subordinator.

-A.M.S.
-Classification.
+AMS subject classifications.
 60J25, 60J30, 82C21.